wavefrontHQ/wavefront-collector-for-kubernetes/hack/integrations/README.md

    **Note:** The script would output a link to a dashboard in nimba.
 Remember to login to nimba and switch to `k8s-saas-team` before accessing the dashboard link.
 2. PM or engineering team member iterate on dev dashboard returned from `start-dashboard-development.sh` (For instance: `kubernetes-control-plane-dev`)
 3. Create a new branch in integrations repo and push it upstream.
 For branch names use the format `k8po/kubernetes<-any-details-as-seen-fit>`.
 If the development effort spans multiple jira stories, do not use jira story numbers in branch name.
-4. Periodically push the changes from the dev dashboard to the integration repo branch by running the below script.
+4. Periodically pull the changes from the dev dashboard to the integration repo branch by running the below script.
     ```
     cd ~/workspace/wavefront-collector-for-kubernetes/hack/integrations/
     ./scripts/merge-dashboard.sh  -t $WAVEFRONT_TOKEN -d <dev-dashboard-name> -b <integration-branch-name>